CannibalClarence/Whats-My-Jam/README.md

 ## Purpose
 to build and awesome app!
-    Whats My Jam! allows local and global music experience to most popular libraries of songs that fans would like to stream, enjoy and also look up coming concerts.
+     Whats My Jam! allows local and global music experience to most popular libraries radio stations that fans would like to stream.
 The only thing you need is just a click of a button and then you my friend will be enjoying all your favorites in one place.

  ## Overview
  search input links to radio api based on genre, buttons link to radio api that links to genre providing user with radio stations